shambhavits16/dashboard-assignment/README.md

 # React Dashboard Project

-This project is a dashboard website built with React, Tailwind CSS, Ant Design, and, Framer Motion.
+This project is a dashboard website built with React, Tailwind CSS, and Ant Design.

 ## Deployed Link